 I heard it numerous times from parents about how much it bugs them that the damn workers are always on their cellphones and neglecting their special-needs kids.
 I will confess it's also a sin that I have been guilty of.
 For support workers, the cellphone will always be their glittering apple leading them into temptation.
 For me, the scenario will play out like this...

-I am at the field-house at Variety Village with Johnny as we wait for the equipment staff to return so we can get a basketball.
-Johnny is desperately tugging at me, desperately attempting to break my restraint so he can bolt into the equipment room for the basketball.
+I am at the field house at Variety Village with Johnny*, waiting for the equipment staff to return so we can get a basketball.
+Johnny is desperately tugging at me, desperately attempting to break my grip so he can bolt into the equipment room for the basketball.
 After what seems like an eternity, the staff returns and hands us a ball.

 We are now on the court.
 Johnny shoots, misses, and then slams the ball in frustration as he flops to the floor.
 He will have no more, despite my pleading for him to continue.
 I then suggest we skip the sports and head to the pool for swimming.
-He agrees.
+He nods in agreement.

 We get to the pool area, and he won't enter the change room.
 He changed his mind.
 More begging from me, but he won't budge.
 He settles instead to watch the swimmers from the glass doors, but this is pitifully brief.
 He has now rushed the lifeguard quarters, and I must get him out of there.